 I often hear landlords say, “let’s get them out.”
 Landlords can’t just evict a tenant whenever they feel like it.
 Tenants have rights, and they are protected by legislation.
 Of course, landlords have rights too by the same legislation.
 A certain legal process needs to be followed.
 Tenancies can only be ended in accordance with the Residential Tenancies and Rooming Accommodation Act 2008.

-The federal government has announce that for a period of 6 months no residential tenant can be evicted for non payment of rent.
-Its important for tenants to realise this does not mean rent is free.
-Simple its payable at a later date.
+The federal government has announced that for a period of 6 months, no residential tenant can be evicted for non-payment of rent.
+It’s important for tenants to realise this does not mean rent is free.
+Simple: it’s payable at a later date.
 You can read more about this in my other article here.
-While tenants can’t be evicated for non payment of rent a notice to leave can be issued for any other reason, for example if a lease is coming to an end.
-RTA has stated that at the time of writing the only change to legislation is the non eviction to non payment of rent.
-Other than that its business as usual.
+While tenants can’t be evicted for non-payment of rent, a notice to leave can be issued for any other reason, for example, if a lease is coming to an end.
+RTA has stated that at the time of writing the only change to legislation is the noneviction to nonpayment of rent.
+Other than that, it’s business as usual.

 When you are the landlord and wish to evict your tenant, you should have a strong legal reason for doing so.
 There are several situations that could contribute to the termination of the lease agreement while providing a warrant for evicting the tenants.
 You can read about tenants breaching the agreement here.
 Here are some of the main reasons.

 - Failing to pay the rent ( Note due to the corona pandemic, residential tenants can’t be legally evicted for non payment of rent )

 - Serving as a nuisance to the neighbors.

 - Late rental payments on a consistent basis. ( Note due to the corona pandemic, residential tenants can’t be legally evicted for non payment of rent )